To create safer communities by reducing gun injury and death.

 We relaunched as “GunSenseUs” in February 2019.
 This is our 501(c4) advocacy organization.

-The GunSenseUs Education Fund has received a letter of recognition as a 501c3 non profit organization.
+The GunSenseUs Education Fund has received an IRS letter of recognition as a 501c3 non profit organization.

 GunSenseUs recognizes there are many residents who enjoy gun ownership and use them for hunting and sporting purposes, as well as for personal protection.
 We also recognize that there are an unacceptably high number of gun violence injuries and deaths in the United States in the range of 10 times the amount of other developed countries in the world.